-In the case of a negative review by the Promotion and Tenure Committee or in the case of a negative recommendation from the chair in the candidate's first, second, third, or fifth year, the case will be reviewed by the eligible faculty consistent with fourth-year review procedures (see Faculty Rule 3335-6-03).
-The eligible faculty will prepare a report for the chair in the same manner as would be the case for a fourth-year review.
-The chair will provide an independent written review of the case and recommendation.
-The candidate may request a copy of both documents and may provide written comments on the faculty report and/or the chair's letter for inclusion in the official dossier within ten calendar days of receipt of the review letter(s).
-The eligible faculty and/or chair may provide written responses to the candidate's comments for inclusion in the dossier.
-Only one iteration of comments on the departmental level review is permitted.
-On completion of the process, the case will be forwarded to the divisional dean for college level review.
-The executive dean or his or her designee shall make the final decision on the case.
+In the case of a negative review by the Promotion and Tenure Committee or in the case of a negative recommendation from the chair in the candidate's first, second, third, or fifth year, the case will be reviewed by the eligible faculty consistent with fourth-year review procedures (see Faculty Rule 3335-6-03 and section just below).
+Following completion of the comments process, the complete dossier is forwarded to the college for review and the dean makes the final decision on renewal or nonrenewal of the probationary appointment.